 Sean Egan is a composer and multi-instrumentalist based in Saint Paul, Minnesota.
 He was born and raised in Hammond, Indiana, and received his Bachelor of Music in Composition from DePaul University in 1986.

-He is currently a member of the Sonoglyph Collective, which brings poets and spoken word artists together with improvising musicians, and he also performs with the neo-beat poetry/music group The Sonoglyph Collective, the directed improvisation ensemble Semiconductor, and an improvisatory clarinet/modern dance duo with choreographer Erika Hansen.
-He has worked with a number of Twin Cities arts and performing organizations, including the Bosso Poetry Company, The Minneapolis Institute of Arts, the James Sewell Ballet, the International Novelty Gamelan Orchestra, and In The Heart of the Beast Puppet and Mask Theatre.
+He is a member of the Sonoglyph Collective, which brings poets and spoken word artists together with improvising musicians, and he also performs with the neo-beat poetry/music group The Sonoglyph Collective, the directed improvisation ensemble Semiconductor, and an improvisatory clarinet/modern dance duo with choreographer Erika Hansen.
+He has worked with a number of Twin Cities arts organizations, including the Bosso Poetry Company, The Minneapolis Institute of Arts, the James Sewell Ballet, the International Novelty Gamelan Orchestra, and In The Heart of the Beast Puppet and Mask Theatre.

 Egan has also had a long career playing Irish traditional music, and has been a member of the Celtic music groups The Doon Ceili Band, The Blackbirds, Field Day, and Baal-Tinne.
 In 2018 his clarinet playing took first place in the Rogha Gléas (miscellaneous instrument) category at the Midwest Fleadh in Saint Louis, and in 2019 he received the Irish Music and Dance Association's Cross-Cultural Grant to create Cumar, a collaboration between three local Irish traditional musicians and two master drummers from Guinea, and this group was recently selected to participate in the Southern Theater's Performance Partnership Program for their 2022-2023 season.